WordPress/gutenberg/packages/data/README.md

 _Parameters_

--   _storeNameOrDescriptor_ `string|StoreDescriptor`: Unique namespace identifier for the store or the store descriptor.
+-   _storeNameOrDescriptor_ `StoreDescriptor|string`: Store descriptor (Object returned from `createReduxStore`).
+The legacy calling convention of passing the store name is also supported.

 _Returns_